What is Futures & Options (F&O)?

 There are two types of options trading:

-In call options, traders can buy the underlying financial security at an agreed price on the specified date.
+In call options, traders can buy the underlying financial security at an agreed price before or on expiry.

 The put option allows you to sell your underlying financial security on a predetermined date.